life-itself/tao/project-management /README.md

 * Results in 2 outputs

-  * A sprint backlog -- A sprint backlog is a list of the product backlog items the team commits to delivering plus the list of tasks necessary to delivering those product backlog items.
   * A sprint goal -- short, one- or two-sentence, description of what the team plans to achieve during the sprint.
 It is written collaboratively by the team and the product owner.
+  * A sprint backlog -- A sprint backlog is a list of the product backlog items the team commits to delivering plus the list of tasks necessary to delivering those product backlog items.

 * Individual Tasks should be less than 2d total time (reduces estimation error)
 * Meeting is timeboxed to 1-2.5h (~ 20-30m x size of FTE team)

-### Sprint review
+### Sprint Review meeting

 What did we ship this sprint?
 See http://www.mountaingoatsoftware.com/agile/scrum/sprint-review-meeting

-* End of sprint (e.g. Friday).
+* End of sprint (e.g. Wednesday).
 * No more than 15 minutes times the number of people in team.
 * Team shows what they accomplished during the sprint.
 Typically this takes the form of a demo.
 * Kept very informal, typically with rules forbidding the use of PowerPoint slides and allowing no more than two hours of preparation time for the meeting.
 A sprint review meeting should not become a distraction or significant detour for the team; rather, it should be a natural result of the sprint.